nobidev/cilium/Documentation/cmdref/cilium-agent_hive.md

       --pprof-mutex-profile-fraction int                                 Enable mutex contention profiling and set the fraction of sampled events (set to 1 to sample all events)
       --pprof-port uint16                                                Port that pprof listens on (default 6060) --prepend-iptables-chains                                          Prepend custom iptables chains instead of appending (default true)
+      --private-networks-bridge-gneigh-interval duration                 Interval at which workload cluster endpoints are announced using gratuitous ARP/ND in bridge mode.
+Ignored in default mode. (default 1m0s)
       --private-networks-enabled                                         Enable support for private networks
       --private-networks-mode string                                     The private networks mode ("default" or "bridge") (default "default")
       --procfs string                                                    Path to the host's proc filesystem mount (default "/proc")